By Myrna Maloney Flynn, MCFL President

 - I’ve forged a relationship with MassGOP and the leadership at MFI, Renew MA, SBA List and the Charlotte Lozier Institute

 - I hosted MCFL’s first-ever Northampton rally, in a bitterly cold rain, among that city’s numerous and vocal pro-choice residents

 - Crazy, yes.
 But it served the purpose of getting Senator Comerford’s attention as well as a meeting with her

 - You can read about that in the new magazine issue, which I helped produce

-Say NO to extremism and state-sponsored irresponsibility towards our most vulnerable citizens.
-Sign the petition now and contact your legislator to oppose the "R.O.E."
+Sign our petition below and contact your legislator to oppose the "R.O.E."
 Act.

 National news has been focused on Virginia's promotion of infanticide.
 Or on New York, where Governor Cuomo just signed extremist legislation to increase abortions in his state.

 Here in Massachusetts, however, we have our own infanticide law lined up.
 S.1209 legalizes infanticide, removes parental notification, abortion waiting periods, and the requirement that late-term abortions are done in a hospital.

 We have to ask: Hey, pro-woman pro-choicers - what happened to safe, legal, RARE?

 No matter what side of the political or ideological spectrum you fall on, S.1209 is extreme and dangerous.